cloneforyou/leapp/CONTRIBUTING.md

 - additional context;
 - how it is important to you (nice to have, important, critical).

-Once submitted, this issue will be labeled as “bug”.

 ## Suggesting enhancements or new features

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible.
+It's up to *you* to make a strong case to convince the project's developers of the merits of this feature. **Please provide as much detail and context as possible.**

 As for bug reporting, there is a template for new feature requests too.
-You can find it [here](https://github.com/noovolari/leapp/issues/new/choose) as “Feature request”.
+You can find it [here](https://github.com/Noovolari/leapp/issues/new?assignees=&labels=enhancement&template=feature_request.md).
 It includes:

 - a description of an eventual problem the feature is related to;
 - a description of the solution you would like;